 (4) If a person to be served with or given a document is represented by a lawyer, the person’s address is the principal place of business of the lawyer or the lawyer’s number (if any) at a document exchange approved by the chief executive officer.

-[Regulation 80 amended in Gazette 14 Dec 2007 p.
+[Regulation 80 amended: Gazette 14 Dec 2007 p.
 6241.]

 80A.
 Applications and requests to specify address for service